RadekPudelko/particle.nvim/README.md

 - Flash All - Flashes the device os and user application, wrapped with bear
 - Clean All - Cleans the device os and user application, deleting the device os and user compile_commands.json files.

-These commands are available via :OverseerRun.
+These commands are available via `:OverseerRun` for projects setup via Particle.nvim.

 The user commands will run the buildscript directly, while the OS commands were created based on what the buildscript does when it compiles the device os portion (calls an internal makefile in the deivce os modules folder).
 The reason for this